patrickstuedi/incubator-crail-website/site/_posts/blog/2019-03-07-deployment.md

 <div style="text-align: justify">
 <p>
-A disaggregated Crail deployment refers to a deployment where the Crail datanodes -- or more precisely, the storage resources exposed by the datanodes -- and the servers running the data processing workloads are seperated via a network.
+A disaggregated Crail deployment refers to a deployment where the Crail datanodes -- or more precisely, the storage resources exposed by the datanodes -- are seperated from the servers running the data processing workloads via a network.
 </p>
 </div>